PostgREST/postgrest/api.rst

     { "arr": "{1,2,3,4}" }

-   In these versions we recommend using function parameters of type json to accept arrays from the client.
+   In these versions we recommend using function parameters of type JSON to accept arrays from the client.

 .. _s_procs_variadic:

 Calling variadic functions
 --------------------------

-You can call a variadic function by passing a json array in a POST request:
+You can call a variadic function by passing a JSON array in a POST request:

 .. code-block:: postgres